PouyaGhahramanian/LLM-OFA/README.md

 # LLM-OFA
-Code and data for On-the-Fly Adaptation (OFA) of Large Language Models (LLMs)
+This repository contains the code and data for our CIKM 2025 paper: LLM-OFA: On-the-Fly Adaptation of Large Language Models to Address Temporal Drift Across Two Decades of News

 ## 📁 Project Structure